lyynxxx/stakingnode/System.design/README.md

 # will not ban a host which matches an address in this list.
 Several addresses
 # can be defined using space (and/or comma) separator.
 For example, add your
 # static IP address that you always use for login such as 103.1.2.3
-ignoreip = 192.168.0.100
+ignoreip = 92.191.183.41

+# configure nftables
-banaction = nftables
+banaction = nftables-multiport
-banaction_allports = nftables[type=allports]
+chain     = input

 # Enable custom sshd protection (failed preauth messages are not present in journal...)
 [fail2ban-sshd]
 enabled  = true
 port     = 2992
-filter   = sshd
+filter   = sshd[mode=aggressive]
-logpath  = /var/log/secure
 maxretry = 3
 findtime = 600
 bantime  = 86400

 ```
 Fail2Ban allows me to list IP addresses which should be ignored.
 This can be useful for testing purposes and can help avoid locking clients (or myself) out unnecessarily.
 For example, if an attacker knows my IP, he/she or it can send spoofed packages and lock me out.
 The parameter 'ignoreip' can prevent this.

-In /etc/fail2ban/action.d/nftables-common.local I can connect fail2ban with nftables and define which nftables tables and chains to use.
+In /etc/fail2ban/action.d/nftables-common.local I can connect fail2ban with nftables and define which nftables tables and chains to use. (family and tables names are alligned to my nftables config)
 ```
 [Init]
 # Definition of the table used